 If the thought of starting your own business and being your own boss is something you've always wanted to do, it's wise to first understand expenses.
 Underestimating the costs you’ll absorb is a key contributor to business failure, so its important to plan for and understand exactly what it will take to be successful.
 Our short list of hidden business costs can help you get started.
 What other hidden costs should entrepreneurs be aware of?

-Licenses or permits – Do you need a license or permit to do business?
-What will it cost and how often will it be renewed?
+Licenses or permit fees – There are several factors to consider here: Do you need a license or permit to do business?
+What federal, state or local regulations will you have to abide by?
+Will you do business across multiple jurisdictions, online or otherwise?
+Once you’ve figured out permits you need, what will they cost and how often will they need to be renewed?
 Will you be required to invest in CEUs annually?
-Factor expenses like this into your budget.
-A great resource on business governance and licensing requirements can be found here.
+Factor these expenses into your annual budget.

 Office space – Paying hundreds or thousands of dollars a month to rent a space for your small business can hit your bottom line in a big way.
 Before deciding where to set up shop, ask other local business owners about their experiences and best advice for local renting.

-Purchasing office equipment – The tools you need for your small business to create a product or run a service are obvious, but smaller equipment costs can be forgotten in the mix.
-Remember to include basic office equipment in your budget – items like computers, copier, paper, scanner, desks and chairs.
+Purchasing office equipment – The tools you need for your small business to create a product or run a service should be known to you, but smaller equipment costs can be forgotten in the mix.
+Remember to include basic office equipment in your budget, items like computers, copier, paper, scanner, desks and chairs.
 Determine the needs of your small business and compare prices until you find the best deal.
 Some items, like cubicles and desks, can be purchased second-hand for a significant savings.
-After you get set up, manage your assets and inventory in a way that maximizes your return on every dollar invested.
 You can easily save up to $200,00 a year on unnecessary expenses.

 Repairs and maintenance – You budgeted for company smartphones, office rent, the electric bill and a cutting-edge copier, but what happens if everything breaks?
 Reserve a line in your budget for emergency expenses.